alien4cloud/alien4cloud.github.io/documentation/3.0.0/user_guide/catalog.md

 Workspaces are defined in a hierarchy, on top of the hierarchy is the global workspace which basically is the main catalog of components which is managed by users with roles COMPONENT_MANAGER (to add types) and/or ARCHITECT (to add topologies).

-{%note%}
-Before 1.3 version alien had only the global workspace and applications where not allowed to define types.
-{%endnote%}

 <div class="row">
   <div class="col-xs-12">